 In fact a small portion of their vineyard, .5 hectares abuts that of Chateau Ausone.
 Chateau Saint Georges-Cote Pavie was consulted on their wine by Alain Vauthier.
 If you did not know, Alain Vauthier is the owner of Chateau Ausone.

-With this big change, it will be interesting to see how things continue to develop at the Right Bank estate.
+A planned, complete renovation of their cellars is in the works as well.
+With these big changes, it will be interesting to see how things continue to develop at the Right Bank estate.

 Chateau St. Georges CotePavie Vineyards, Terroir, Grapes, Winemaking